scds/intro-python/lessons/lesson1.md

 By default, Python supports addition (+), subtraction (-), multiplication (*), division (/), modulus (%), exponentiation (**), and floored division (//).

-If there are multiple operations in the same line, it follows the order of operations outlined in the table below.
-Operations at the top have a higher precedence.
-Rows with multiple operations have equal precedence, and are evaluated from left to right in the expression.
+If there are multiple operations in the same line, they follow the order of operations outlined in the table below.
+Operations at the top have higher precedence.
+Rows with multiple operations have equal precedence and are evaluated from left to right in the expression.

 <!-- https://www.tablesgenerator.com/markdown_tables -->